benbrastmckie/VSCodium/docs/latex.md

 ```

 The final command will display the contents of the `texmf` directory and is optional.
-The `bst` subdirectory contains some bibliographic style files (you may wish to add others).
-The `latex` subdirectory contains the class files which you can use to typeset LaTeX documents (often provided by journals).
-Alternatively, you can always include the relevant style or class files in the local project directory.

 You are now free to delete the remnants of the `VSCodium` repository that you cloned into `Downloads` with the following command:

 ```